dyh1213/CarND-Model-Predictive-Control-MPC-/README.md

 * The angle

-In the example below one can see that the turn complexity spikes up priot to the curve, with the MOC responding by slowing the car by changing the throttle to -1.
-The car then accelaretes again as the velocity is now lower than the target velocity fed to the MPX.
+In the example below one can see that the turn complexity spikes up prior to the curve, with the MOC responding by slowing the car by changing the throttle to -1.
+The car then accelaretes again as the velocity is now lower than the target velocity fed to the MPC.

 Car In the turn